-Our Dragonbane Face Hunter deck list guide features the best list for Season 81 of Hearthstone (December 2020).
+Our Face Hunter deck list guide features the best list for Season 85 of Hearthstone (April 2021).
 You can also find some general strategy advice and a breakdown of the deck’s key combos.
-We will continue to update so our Dragonbane Face Hunter deck list is the best it can be.
+We will continue to update so our Face Hunter deck list is the best it can be.

 You’re looking to use your Hero Power as much as you can, thanks to all the new Hero Power synergy this deck provides.
 We’ve added a Secret package too, since it offers a significant amount of coverage for aggressive decks’ weaknesses, as well as some great ways to finish off your opponent.

 Face Hunter deck list and strategy

-Here’s the Dragonbane Face Hunter deck we’re using for this point in the Darkmoon Faire meta.
+Here’s the Face Hunter deck we’re using for this point in the Barrens meta.
 Keep an eye out for updates once the meta settles a bit!

 |1 x Wound Prey||2 x Intrepid Initiate|

 |2 x Adorable Infestation|

 |2 x Headhunter's Hatchet|

 |2 x Piercing Shot|